+11% rides per user in cash-first Brazil

 After the update, some users found it harder to find contractor payments among their card charges.
 This showed that major updates need more research and validation before they go live.

-I developed an innovative payment flow for business owners, replacing a three-day wait with instant, 24/7 transfers.
+I designed an instant transfer flow for business owners, replacing a three-day wait with 24/7 payments in minutes.

 We looked at the existing solution in the B2C app and realized we could reuse it for business payments.
 Already integrated into Raiffeisen Bank's B2C app and growing fast since 2019, the tech was a natural fit for our B2B product.

-Developed by the National Bank of Russia, this technology enables 24/7 phone transfers across 200+ banks with 0% commission.
+Built on the national instant payment infrastructure, this technology enables 24/7 phone transfers across 200+ banks with 0% commission.
 The chart below illustrates the technology's rapid growth since 2019.

 We also researched current solutions in the B2C market and found that everyone used the same technology for fast money transfers.
 So, we decided to reuse this technology for our B2B app.